sqlmapproject/sqlmap/Usage.md

 [xx:xx:17] [INFO] target URL appears to have 3 columns in query [...]
 ```

-### Pivot column

-Option: `--pivot-column`

-Sometimes (e.g. for Microsoft SQL Server, Sybase and SAP MaxDB) it is not possible to dump the table rows straightforward by using `OFFSET m, n` mechanism because of lack of similar.
-In such cases sqlmap dumps the content by determining the most suitable `pivot` column (the one with most unique values) whose values are used later on for retrieval of other column values.

-Sometimes it is necessary to enforce the usage of particular `pivot` column (e.g. `--pivot-column=id`) if the automatically chosen one is not suitable (e.g. because of lack of table dump results).

 ### Save options in a configuration INI file